pl4g/personal-projects/HTML_CSS/README.md

-# My early HTML5 projects
+# My early HTML & CSS projects

 These are some of mine HTML and CSS I made in 2020 and 2021.<br>
 My abilities specially on styling have been greatly improved since then.